University of Texas at El Paso Academic Catalog

 SPED 4350Workshop in Special Education (Collab in Early Intervention)3

-SPED 4350Workshop in Special Education (Behav Interven YG CHild)3
+SPED 4350Workshop in Special Education (Behav Interven Yg Child)3

 All College of Education Coursework require a combined minimum grade point of 3.0